monk-io/docs/docs/monkscript/scripting/index.md

 ### Values and Types

-Monk recognizes several data types similar to JSON.
+MonkOS recognizes several data types similar to JSON.
 See example literals in the table below:

 | Type      | Example literals                | Comment                                                                                              |
 | --------- | ------------------------------- | ---------------------------------------------------------------------------------------------------- |